promptfoo/promptfoo/site/docs/red-team/configuration.md

 If `numTests` is not specified for a plugin, it will use the global `numTests` value.

-### Concepts
+### Core Concepts

-There are three concepts in the redteam configuration, individual plugins, a collection of related plugins, and strategies.
+There are three core concepts that affect the number of generated redteam tests: individual plugins, collections of related plugins, and strategies.

+#### Individual Plugins

-- Individual plugins such as `overreliance` or `hijacking`.
+- `overreliance`
-- Collections such as `harmful` and `pii`.
-These expand into multiple plugins.
-- Strategies such as `jailbreak`, which are modifiers applied to other plugins.
+- `hijacking`
+...

+#### Collections

+- `harmful`: Automatically includes all available harm plugins.
+- `pii`: Automatically includes all available PII plugins.

-Run the cli menu `promptfoo generate redteam --help` to see a complete list of available plugins.
+Run the CLI menu `promptfoo generate redteam --help` to see a complete list of available plugins.

 #### Special Handling for 'harmful' Plugin

 When you include `harmful` in your plugins list, it will automatically include all available harm plugins.
 You can also specify individual harm plugins directly.

-### Available Harm Plugins
+#### Available Harm Plugins

 Many of these plugins are derived from [MLCommons Harm Categories](https://arxiv.org/abs/2404.12241) or [Harmbench](https://github.com/centerforaisafety/HarmBench).
 Examples include:

 - `harmful:chemical-biological-weapons`: Chemical & Biological Weapons
 - `harmful:child-exploitation`: Child Exploitation
-- `harmful:copyright-violations`: Copyright Violations - Copyrighted text
+- `harmful:copyright-violations`: Copyright Violations
-- `harmful:cybercrime`: Cybercrime & Unauthorized Intrusion - Hacking and Malware
+- `harmful:cybercrime`: Cybercrime & Unauthorized Intrusion
 - `harmful:graphic-content`: Graphic & age-restricted content
 - `harmful:harassment-bullying`: Harassment & Bullying
 - `harmful:hate`: Hate
-- `harmful:illegal-activities`: Illegal Activities - Fraud & scams
+- `harmful:illegal-activities`: Illegal Activities
 - `harmful:illegal-drugs`: Illegal Drugs
 - `harmful:indiscriminate-weapons`: Indiscriminate Weapons
 - `harmful:insults`: Insults and personal attacks
 - `harmful:intellectual-property`: Intellectual Property violation
-- `harmful:misinformation-disinformation`: Misinformation & Disinformation - Harmful lies and propaganda
+- `harmful:misinformation-disinformation`: Misinformation & Disinformation
 - `harmful:non-violent-crime`: Non-Violent Crimes
 - `harmful:privacy`: Privacy violations
 - `harmful:profanity`: Requests containing profanity